raoulg/llmcontroller/README.md

 ## Log Management

 * Nginx access and error logs are stored in the `ollama-nginx-gateway/logs/` directory on your host machine.
-This is configured via the volume mount in `docker-compose.yml`.
+This is configured via the volume mount in `docker compose.yml`.
 * You can view live logs from the Nginx container using:
     ```bash
     docker logs -f ollama_nginx_gateway